levylabpitt/Nanosurf-AFM/README.md

 ---

 # Contributing

 Prior to contributing, please contact both the Superuser of the NSES2 and the owner and maintainer of this project (both currently Joseph Albro).
 This will ensure that the program is less likely to break due to unforeseen changes.

 ### Documentation of Code

 All changes must be documented.
-If there is no documentation, changes will not be accepted.
+If there is no documentation, changes WILL NOT be accepted.
 When documenting any programs that you create, you should feel like you are over explaining it.
 What may seem obvious to you may not be as obvious for someone who is not familiar with the program.

 ### Neatness of Code